tedsanders/tedsanders.github.io/_posts/2018-07-10-on-zipper-merging.md

 layout: default
 ---

+tl;dr:

+The zipper merge (or late merge) is so misunderstood.
+The point of the zipper merge is _not_ to increase throughput.
+The point of the zipper merge is to increase safety (by limiting speeds) and feelings of fairness (by limiting the ability to cut).
+When you speed down an empty left lane to cut in at the end, you are not properly executing a zipper merge - in fact, you are in fact contravening the principles that favor it.

+In my view, the best way to execute a zipper merge is to match the speed of the other lane and then merge at the end, regardless of whether there is space in front of you.
+This procedure is safest and fairest.
+I want more people to do it.

+---

 Spend enough time on the internet, and you are bound to encounter a smug proponent of the zipper merge (also called the late merge).